junxit/us-congress-bills-119/metadata.md

 - 2025-10-22 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 Without written report.
 - 2025-10-22 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 Without written report.
 - 2025-10-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 200.
+- 2025-11-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8036; text: CR S8036)
+- 2025-11-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.